george-hall-wtsi/k_mer_tools/README.md

-Set of k-mer tools used primarily for quality control.
-Nowhere near finished.
-Will also only work on my local machine.
+A set of k-mer tools used to perform various types of analysis on sequencing reads.

+Allows the user to plot the k-mer spectrum, estimate genome size, and find repetitive sequences without the use of a reference genome.

+Author: George Hall <gh10@sanger.ac.uk>
 Copyright (c) 2015 Genome Research Ltd.

-Author: George Hall gh10@sanger.ac.uk

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software